microsoft/PowerApps-Samples/dataverse/webapi/CSharp-NETx/BulkOperations/README.md

 ## Prerequisites

 - Microsoft Visual Studio 2022
-- Access to Dataverse with system administrator or system customizer privileges.
+- Access to Dataverse with system administrator or system customizer privileges

 ## How to run this sample